scaleoutsean/hcicollector/README.md

 ## Accounts and Security

 - Accounts
   - If you want to a better security, use a dedicated SolidFire cluster admin account with a Reporting-only role.
-Even the Reporting-only role has access to sensitive iformation (initiator and target passwords of your storage accounts), but at least it cannot make modifications to SolidFire cluster (it can `Get` and `List`).
+Even the Reporting-only role has access to sensitive information (initiator and target passwords of your storage accounts), but at least it cannot make modifications to SolidFire cluster (it can `Get` and `List`).
   - It is recommended to create a dedicated vCenter "read-only" account for limited, read-only access by vpshere-graphite
   - Do not use SolidFire cluster or VMware vCenter passwords for Grafana Web UI authentication
 - Configuration files